 The entry-level S is outfitted with dual-zone automatic climate control, an eight-speaker audio system with a six-disc CD changer and an AUX input jack, cruise control, Bluetooth connectivity, a sunroof, power-adjustable front seats and 18-inch aluminum alloy wheels.

 The SV adds leather upholstery, a Bose audio system, fog lights and universal garage-door opener.
-A rearview camera, USB connectivity and a seven-inch color monitor are new for the latest model year.
+A rearview camera, USB connectivity and a seven-inch color monitor were new for the last model year.

 Three optional equipment packages are available for the SV trim.
 The SV Value Package brings heated front seats, a heated steering wheel and heated outside mirror.
 The SV Sport Package includes a performance-tuned suspension, 19-inch aluminum wheels, sport-themed grille and headlights, rear spoiler a climate-controlled driver's seat and an iPod net in center console.
 Finally, the SV Premium Package brings a dual-panel sunroof, cherry wood-tone interior trim and a rear-window power sunshade.

 A navigation system can also be spec'd as an option.